k-sl/CedictXML/README.md

 ```

 * `-o` or `--output-file`
 The name (and location if not on the current folder) of the resulting XDXF file.
-By default this will be "CC-CEDICT_" follwed by the dictionary version ("1." followed by the release date) followed by ".xdxf".
+By default this will be "CC-CEDICT_" follwed by the dictionary version (publishing date-converter version) followed by “.xdxf”.
 E.g.:
 ```
 python cedictxml.py -o ~/Dictionaries/XDXFFileName.xdxf
 ```